-Formal complaints of harassment or discrimination should be filed with human resources as soon after the offending conduct as possible, but no later than 180 calendar days after the most recent conduct alleged to violate this policy.
+Formal complaints of, harassment or discrimination, should be filed with human resources as soon after the offending conduct as possible, but no later than 180 calendar days after the most recent conduct alleged to violate this policy.
 Human resources may grant a reasonable extension of any other time period established in these guidelines; however, the 180 calendar day time limit for filing a formal complaint shall not be extended.
+For formal complaints filed under section 8.8 Sexual and Gender-Based Misconduct Policy, there is no time limitation to file a formal complaint.

 The 180-calendar-day statute of limitation on the filing of claims is intended to encourage complainants to come forward as soon as possible after the offending conduct and to protect respondents against complaints that are too old to be effectively investigated.
 There may, however, be sound reasons why a complainant does not come forward within 180 calendar days.
-In such cases, the complainant should contact the Title IX Coordinator to discuss options.
+In such cases, the complainant should contact human resources staff to discuss options.

 Although such a complaint generally would not be pursued under the formal complaint procedures, there may still be options for responding to such complaints; for example, through counseling or informal intervention.
 If sufficient evidence is available, an investigation can be undertaken by appropriate authorities to determine if the behavior constitutes misconduct under other conduct processes.

-Written Complaint and Response
+8.7.4.2 Written Complaint and Response

 A formal complaint must be submitted in writing to human resources and signed by the complainant.
-This written complaint shall include the names of the complainant and the respondent and the details of the conduct alleged to violate this policy.
+This written complaint shall include the names of the complainant and the respondent and the details of the conduct alleged that violate this policy.
 Within five calendar days of receiving the written complaint, human resources will provide the respondent with a copy of the complaint.
 The respondent must submit to human resources a response to the charges within 14 calendar days.
 Upon receipt of the respondent's answer to the complaint, the human resources office shall forward a copy of the response to the complainant.